From Supplements to Surgery: A Comprehensive Guide to Hair Loss in Women

 How to Prevent Hair Loss

-While some causes of hair loss may be beyond our control, several preventative measures can be taken to minimize the risk of hair loss.
+While some causes of hair loss may be beyond our control, several preventative measures can be taken to minimize the risk of hair loss in women.
 Maintaining a healthy diet rich in vitamins and minerals, getting regular exercise, and reducing stress are all essential for healthy hair growth.

 Avoiding harsh hair treatments such as hot oil treatments and chemical relaxers, as well as limiting the use of heat styling tools can also help prevent hair damage and breakage.
 Using a mild shampoo and conditioner, and avoiding over-washing can also help maintain healthy hair.